Pacific Western Airlines Flight 314: Aircraft and crew

 The aircraft involved was a Boeing 737-275 that was nearly eight years old at the time of the accident.
 It was powered by two Pratt & Whitney JT8D-9A turbofan engines.

 The captain was 30-year-old Chris Miles, who had been with Pacific Western Airlines since 1967 and became a Boeing 737 captain 10 years later in 1977.
 He had 5,173 flight hours, including 2,780 hours on the Boeing 737.
 The first officer was 25-year-old Peter Van Oort, who had been with the airline since 1971 and became a 737 first officer in 1977.
-He was less experienced than captain Miles, having logged 1,316 flight hours, but only 81 of them were on the Boeing 737.
+He too was an experienced pilot, having logged 4,316 flight hours, 2,735 of them on the Boeing 737.

 Accident

 Flight 314 departed Calgary at 12:32 on an estimated 23-minute flight to Cranbrook.
 This estimate was passed to Cranbrook by Calgary Air Traffic Control.
 Cranbrook was not a controlled airport, and while it had an "aero-radio" station to provide weather and advisory information to aircraft, it had no control tower or air traffic controllers.
-As it was snowing, equipment operator Terry George was sent out to clear the runway with a snowplow and would be called off the runway shortly before Flight 314's arrival.
+As it was snowing, equipment operator Terry George was sent out to clear the runway with a snowplow, to be called off the runway shortly before Flight 314's arrival.